-Have you ever wondered what happens to the collections that are graded and not returned?
-Collections in good condition and properly curated will be donated for education and outreach events.
+Have you ever wondered what happens to the collections that are submitted for grading?
+Collections in good condition and properly curated will be donated for education events.
 Specimens that are graded may be marked so they can't be placed into other graded collections, but they are perfectly fine for teachers to use in the classroom.
 Who knows?
 You may visit a school one day and see your insects in a teaching collection for 4-H, FFA, or biology classes.
-They may even be seen at a local library to promote books in the field of biological sciences.
+They may even be seen at a local library to promote books in the field of biological sciences or on display at a nature center in a park.
 Keep in mind that only properly curated and labeled specimens will be used for these purposes, so be sure you follow the proper techniques so others can benefit from your collection when the class has been completed.